 The Historians Corner is the place where we honor and celebrate our members past and present.
-It is important to the Society that we honor members who have passed on or moved on, with biographies and samples of their poems, as a way to celebrate their time with us.
-We would also like to celebrate the successes of our current members by showcasing their book releases and poetry wins.
+It is important to the Society that we honor members who have passed or moved on, with biographies and samples of their poems, as a way to celebrate their time with us.

 If you would like to showcase something on the Historian’s Corner, please feel free to reach out!
 We would love to hear from you at info@poetrysocietyofcolorado.org or you can join us at one of our monthly meetings and share your interest during our members share time.